 There are nice simulations to show this problem in action, if you want to click through it:

 You could also show this problem in the diagram by running your finger across the line.
-As you reach end a working stage just say Now this work has to wait because Dep 2 are busy doing other things right now.
+As you reach end a working stage just say Now this work has to wait because Dep 2 are busy doing other things right now

 Then maybe add Imagine if they would have time to pick this up now?
-Then we wouldn't need to wait all this time, as you slowly run your finger across the waiting line.
+Then we wouldn't need to wait all this time

 Why is this?
 Who can be this stupid?

-Well, that is not hard to understand at all, if you add an equally crude organization chart below.
+Well, that is not hard to understand at all if you add an equally crude organization chart below.
 This will show that we have built the organization for another purpose.
 Here’s one example:

-We have a legal department to do legal things, a development department to develop things and sometimes even a testing department to test things.
+We have a legal department to do legal things, a development department to develop things, and sometimes even a testing department to test things.
 They are often tracked on how many things they are doing and rewarded accordingly.
-The more you test the better.
+The more you test, the better.
 This means that you are always trying to be busy - hence increasing your work in process and probably queue length.

-Now imagine the poor schmuck that comes along and needs your help to complete a task that crosses over many departments; she needs to bargain and hustle a way to make sure that her things get priority and hence flows faster.
+Now imagine the poor schmuck that comes along and needs your help to complete a task that crosses over many departments; she needs to bargain and hustle a way to make sure that her things get priority and hence flow faster.

-Naturally, work will not flow fast and smooth across department, projects, and teams.
+Naturally, work will not flow fast and smooth across departments, projects, and teams.
 That is not what the organization is built for.
 Sadly, flowing work fast and smooth is often what we are trying to achieve.

 Optimizing the process - the fast, fun & cheap way